ahfhafh/471-api-Team-11/README.md

 # cpsc-471-api

 For read:
-1. Set request to GET and input URL: http://localhost/api/item/read.php
+1. Set request to GET and input URL: http://localhost/api/"table-name"/read.php replace "table-name" with the name of the table

 For search:
 1. Set request to GET and input URL: http://localhost/api/item/search.php?item_id=1